Rigidity in dynamics and M\"obius disjointness: Introduction

 \subsection{Acknowledgments}

 MR acknowledges the partial support of a Sloan fellowship and NSF grant DMS-1902063.
+ML's research is supported by Narodowe Centrum Nauki grant 2019/33/B/ST1/00364.
 We would like to thank the American Institute of Mathematics for hosting a workshop on ``Sarnak's Conjecture'' at which this work was begun.
 We are grateful to Sacha Mangerel and Joni Ter\"av\"ainen for bringing to our attention an issue in the proof of Theorem~\ref{Thm:ad} in the previous manuscript and to Krzysztof Fr\c{a}czek for discussions on Theorem~\ref{t:main2}.